 Any senator could use the Senate rules to drag out the upper chamber’s procedural clock and eat up days of debate time.
 Though no lawmaker has publicly threatened to do so, the move would easily force senators to stay in town past Dec.
 9.

 Minority Leader Harry Reid (D-Nev.) said it’s “possible” the Senate could wrap up early, but noted lawmakers still needed work out a deal to fund the government.

 “Frankly I’m not too certain it’s going to happen,” he told reporters.

 (“Dirty” Harry, 77, who is retiring, may be okay with that.
 He lives in a Washington D.C.
-Ritz Carlton and has to wait a year before registering as a lobbyist.
-No rush.)
+Ritz Carlton and must wait two years before registering as a lobbyist.)

 Hillary Believes She was Honest and Ethical; Republicans Usurp Constitution; Apple, Liberals Defend?

 After the FBI’s evidence destruction, public humiliation of Apple, and forceful anal rape of the Syed Farook ISIS terrorist iPhone, which we have extensively documented, the United States Federal Government–your employees, even if you live off welfare checks and only pay taxes on gas, cigarettes, alcohol and lottery tickets–continue their crackdown on unreasonable search and seizure of your person and property.